 Refer to the rubric below when formulating your application.

 In the first cycle (2019) of the grant program, the Academy awarded a $1000 grant to Maryrose McInerney, PhD, CCC-A, and her colleague Aviva Klugmann, AuD, FAAA, CCC-A, both of the Hackensack Audiology & Hearing Aid Associates, to support the “No Adult Left Behind” hearing screening initiative.
 Drs.
 McInerney and Klugmann have developed a comprehensive physician-outreach campaign.
 Their efforts include presentations, direct outreach to local providers, and the development of a printed brochure to distribute widely.
 Drs.
 McInerney and Klugmann will share their resources through the Academy to help other audiologists in their outreach efforts.
 The second cycle for grant funding is now open.

 Members of the American Academy of Audiology who are in good standing are eligible to apply for this funding mechanism.
 Awardees must also hold Academy membership at the time of activity execution.
 Applicants will be required to submit a detailed budget with rationale to fund expenses associated with the outreach activity up to $1,000.

 Up to three awards of no more than $1,000 each will be given out for this application cycle.

 The requesting member must complete application forms in full to be considered.
 The application includes the following critical elements:

 - Section 1: Applicant Information

 - Selection Rubric

-The application deadline closed on August 30, 2019 for the first grant cycle.
+The application deadline is January 31, 2020, for the second grant cycle.
 Check back for the next submission cycle timeline.

 Immediately following the completion of the activity and no later than 30 days after the activity is completed, the awardee is responsible for submitting reimbursement documentation and a post-activity report.